maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 ### Third-party dependencies
 Spring's Reactor support is based on _Reactor 2.0_ now.
 Spring 4.2 also introduces support for _Hibernate ORM 5.0_ next to the existing support for Hibernate ORM 3.6 and 4.2 / 4.3.
 Note that support for Apache Tiles 2.2 is deprecated in the meantime, in favor of Tiles 3.0.

-All other dependency ranges in 4.2 remain the same as with Spring Framework 4.1.x, with - as usual - the latest minor versions of all common frameworks being officially supported now: e.g. Hibernate Validator 5.2, Jackson 2.6, Undertow 1.2, Apache HttpComponents 4.5.
+All other dependency ranges in 4.2 remain the same as with Spring Framework 4.1.x, with - as usual - the latest minor versions of common frameworks being officially supported now: e.g. Hibernate Validator 5.2, Jackson 2.6, Undertow 1.2, Apache HttpComponents 4.5.

 ### Modern web interaction defaults